vblanco20-1/vulkan-guide/docs/chapter-0/building_project.md

 # Building the project

-Start by syncing git project at <https://github.com/vblanco20-1/vulkan-guide/tree/all-chapters>
+Start by syncing git project at <https://github.com/vblanco20-1/vulkan-guide/>
-Make sure you are getting the all-chapters branch, which is the starting point of this guide.
+The all-chapters branch contains the example code for the entire project, and the starting-point branch contains the initial empty project setup.
+I recomend you sync both branches to different folders, and if at one point you get stuck, check how the code works in the all-chapters code.

 You will need Visual Studio to build the project.
 The code in the project should work multiplatform, but this guide is windows-centric.